 If you want to grow China rose hibiscus, think of the sun.
 Plants flower best when they get six or more hours of sun a day.
 Even hibiscus houseplants should be placed where they get several hours of sun.
 If your area is windy, find a sunny spot that is somewhat sheltered from the breeze.
 Container plants require regular pruning to keep them from getting leggy.
 Use a clean garden clipper with a sharp blade.

-The plants should be grown in moist, organically rich, well-drained soil.
+The plants should be grown on moist, organically rich, well-draining soil.
 Give China rose hibiscus ample irrigation since they like consistent moisture and high humidity.
-It is advisable to keep the roots moist at all times.
+It is advisable to keep the roots moist at all times without letting the soil become soggy.
 Mist indoor plants regularly.
 It also helps to place a container hibiscus on a saucer of wet pebbles to increase humidity.